ianfoster/safedata/README.md

 The class is held Tue/Thu 9:00-10:20am in Ryerson 277.
 It runs from March 28 to June 1.
 The instructor is Ian Foster <foster@uchicago.edu>, whose office is in Searle 222.

+The following schedule is subject to change!

 Date | Content
 ------- | -------------
+3/28 | Introduction.
+Defining the space.
-3/28 | Introduction to secure analysis of sensitive data 3/30 | TBD
+3/30 | TBD
-4/4 | TBD
+4/4 | No lecture.
-4/6 | Guest lecture: Charlie Catlett, Argonne National Laboratory 4/11 | TBD
+4/6 | Guest lecture: Charlie Catlett, Argonne National Laboratory.
+The Array of Things and opportunities and challenges in urban data.
+4/11 | TBD
 4/13 | TBD
-4/18 | Guest lecture: Julia Lane, New York University 4/20 | TBD
+4/18 | Guest lecture: Julia Lane, New York University.
+Social science motivations.
+Secure data enclaves and the Administrative Data Research Facility.
+4/20 | TBD
 4/25 | TBD
 4/27 | TBD
 5/2 | TBD
-5/4 | Guest lecturer: Simson Garfinkel, NIST
+5/4 | Guest lecturer: Simson Garfinkel, NIST.
+Technical challenges in disclosure control.
 5/9 | TBD
 5/11 | TBD
 5/16 | TBD
-5/18 | Guess lecture: Brett Goldstein, University of Chicago 5/23 | TBD
+5/18 | Guess lecture: Brett Goldstein, University of Chicago.
+Responsible data mining.
+5/23 | TBD
 5/25 | TBD
 5/30 | TBD